Cliff Cotyledon (Cotyledon pendens) Indoor Care and Propagation Guide

 Temperature and Humidity

-Cotyledon pendens has no need for extra humidity.
-Average room humidity is ideal for this plant.
+Cliff Cotyledon Succulent has no need for extra humidity.
+Average room humidity of 50-55% is ideal for this plant.
 Clean the leaves with a soft brush to get rid of dust and also discourage pest infestations.

-Make sure that there is good air circulation for the Cliff Cotyledon and do not mist it to prevent fungal disease infestations which are prevalent in damp, poorly ventillated conditions.
+Make sure that there is good air circulation and do not mist it to prevent fungal disease infestations which are prevalent in damp, poorly ventillated conditions.

 Feeding